WSE-research/Qanary-NER-automl-component/AutomationService/README.md

 For the JSON upload, a third file is needed.
 It is called options and contains a list of all possible `entities` the NER is supposed to recognize as well as the model `language` and `modeltype`.
-It has the following structure:
+None of these are optional and they all must be provided.
+It has the following
+structure:

     {
         "entities": ["{ENTITY1}", "{ENTITY2}", ...],